codescot/gobot/README.md

 Run docker image with

-> docker run -d -env-file /path/to/env.list --restart=always --name slackbot gurparit/gobot
+> docker run -d -env-file /path/to/env.list --restart=always --name gobot gurparit/gobot

 You may need to run the docker commands with sudo.